-SpeakEasy Stage Company; New England premiere of the acclaimed Off-Broadway drama THE WHALE March 7 -April 5
+SpeakEasy Stage Company; New England premiere of the acclaimed Off-Broadway drama THE WHALE extended for one more week to-April 12

 Boston's and the country's longest-running non-musical has been playing to full houses ever since it opened in 1980.
 A murder mystery set in a unisex hair salon, it is a unique theatrical experience.
 It started in Boston and has played all over the world, including Budapest, Rome, and Mexico City.
 The audience gets involved in this interactive whodunit.
 The actors keep it fresh and topical and in the cozy atmosphere of the Charles Playhouse, it makes for a fun, lighthearted evening's entertainment.
 Through the years, it has developed a cult-like following, and many have seen it numerous times.
 The ending changes depending on the audience.
 In honor of its 20th anniversary here in Boston, there will be special fundraising activities to benefit Rosie's Place in its efforts to create a Wellness Center at its South End facility.